 - 6.1 Joint Steering Committee.
-The Parties shall promptly, and in no event later that [......] after the Effective Date, establish a Joint Steering Committee ("JSC").
+The Parties shall promptly, and in no event later that [...\\\...] after the Effective Date, establish a Joint Steering Committee ("JSC").
 For such purpose the Parties shall appoint within the referred period, at least (1) person from their respective organizations and shall inform the other Party of the contact details of the appointed people.
 Each Party is entitled to remove the people appointed as the members of the JSC and appoint new members at any time and without limitation, provided that the Party changing its representatives informs the other Party of any such changes.
 The JSC's main responsibilities will be: - (i) to serve as a forum for exchanging any Information regarding the Development and Commercialization.
 For this purpose, ASLAN shall provide ALMIRALL through the JSC with any and all reports, results, data, technical information, preclinical and clinical data and all final and intermediate studies reports resulting from the Development and Commercialization activities; - (ii) to agree the form, timing and content of any publication related to this Agreement, including but not limited to any publication referred in Sections 5.7 and 12.5. - 6.2 JSC meetings.
 As a general rule, ASLAN shall be in charge of the organization of any meeting of the JSC.
-In particular, ASLAN shall call the meeting, set the agenda (which will include, where practical, a list of all participants expected in the meeting) and circulate the agenda at least [... ...] prior to the meeting.
-Unless otherwise expressly agreed by the Parties, the JSC will meet [......] per year.
+In particular, ASLAN shall call the meeting, set the agenda (which will include, where practical, a list of all participants expected in the meeting) and circulate the agenda at least [... \\\...] prior to the meeting.
+Unless otherwise expressly agreed by the Parties, the JSC will meet [... \\\...] per year.
 Should any of the Parties consider necessary to call a meeting of the JSC, such Party shall inform the other Party by written notice.
 Both Parties understand that reasonable flexibility to set meeting dates and schedules shall be necessary in view of possible previous commitments in each Party's calendars, therefore, several different dates shall be proposed for each meeting, whenever possible.
-The Parties agree that as a general rule, all the meetings will be held face to face in person in the city of Barcelona.
-Without prejudice to the above, the Parties understand and agree that ALMIRALL shall have no obligation to participate in the JSC.
+The Parties understand and agree that ALMIRALL shall have no obligation to participate in the JSC.
 Absence of ALMIRALL's participation in the JSC meeting shall not release ASLAN of its obligation to inform ALMIRALL as above. - 6.3 Minutes.
-ASLAN shall prepare and circulate to ALMIRALL drafts of minutes of all JSC meetings within [......] of the meeting.
+ASLAN shall prepare and circulate to ALMIRALL drafts of minutes of all JSC meetings within [...\\\...] of the meeting.
 Such drafts must provide a description in reasonable detail of the discussions held at the meeting and a list of actions, decisions or determinations approved by the JSC.
-ALMIRALL will review such draft with a target of providing any comments within [......] of receipt.
+ALMIRALL will review such draft with a target of providing any comments within [...\\\...] of receipt.
 Final minutes shall be promptly prepared by ASLAN following the resolution of any outstanding comments.